Liverpool F.C. in international football: Renewed European success – the Benítez years (2004–10)

 Liverpool had finished fourth in the 2003–04 season, which qualified them to compete in the Champions League in the 2004–05 season.
 A poor start in the group stages, with two losses in their first five games, had the club facing elimination.
-A 3–1 victory over Greek side Olympiacos, however, eventually ensured their passage to the knock-out rounds.
+A 3–1 victory over Greek side Olympiakos, however, eventually ensured their passage to the knock-out rounds.
 Liverpool beat Bayer Leverkusen and Juventus to reach the semi-finals, and progressed to the final after they beat Chelsea 1–0 on aggregate; the goal scored by Luis García was referred to as a "ghost goal" by Chelsea manager José Mourinho, as it was unclear whether the ball crossed the goal line.
 Liverpool's performances in Europe contrasted strongly with their league form, where they struggled to finish in the top-four and thus ensure qualification for the next Champions League season.

-Liverpool faced six-time European champions Milan in the final at the Atatürk Stadium in Istanbul on 25 May 2005.
+Liverpool faced six-time European champions AC Milan in the final at the Atatürk Stadium in Istanbul on 25 May 2005.
 Trailing 3–0 at half-time, they scored three goals in a six-minute spell in the second half to level the score at 3–3.
 There were no goals during extra time, so the match was decided by a penalty shoot-out.
 With the shoot-out score at 3–2, Liverpool goalkeeper Jerzy Dudek saved Andriy Shevchenko's penalty to give Liverpool victory.
 The nature of Liverpool's comeback victory has led to the match being referred to as the "miracle of Istanbul."
 As this was the club's fifth European Cup victory, Liverpool were allowed to keep the European Champion Clubs' Cup permanently, and a new trophy was commissioned for the following year's competition.
 The victory also entitled Liverpool to compete in the 2005 UEFA Super Cup at Stade Louis II, Monaco in August.
 They defeated UEFA Cup winners CSKA Moscow of Russia 3–1 (a.e.t.) to win their third Super Cup.
 Their success in the Champions League meant Liverpool also qualified for the 2005 FIFA Club World Championship, where they lost 1–0 in the final to Brazilian team São Paulo.